 Here is an example from Alibaba:

 You can’t choose which specific ad extensions types show up for a specific search.
-All you can do is provide as many of them as possible and Google will choose which ones it displays depending on the query and the position your ad will show up in.
+All you can do is provide as many of them as possible and Google will choose which ones it displays depending on the search query and the position your ad will show up in.

-Adwords gives you the options to set ad extensions on the account, campaign or ad group level, which can really help for people to discover your whole product catalog.
+Google Ads gives you the options to set ad extensions on the account, campaign or ad group level, which can really help for people to discover your whole product catalog.

 That’s said, let’s quickly run through the current ad extensions:

 - Sitelinks: add extra links to your website (be sure to provide the 2 description lines!)